 - 1. The first column is converted into a boolean value (1, T, TRUE, allow, y, yes means true) and is an authentication result (accept/reject the call). - 2.
-If the request is authenticated successfully, remaining columns are examined: - (a) If there exists a column called 'billingmode', set a billing mode associated with the endpoint (0 credit, - (b) 0 debit) - (c) If there exists a column called 'creditamount', set account balance associated with the endpoint (this is an arbitrary string) - (d) If there exists a column called 'credittime', use its integer value to set call duration limit - (e) If there exists a column called 'redirectnumber', replace the original destination number with this one - (f) If there exists a column called 'redirectip', force the call to be sent to the specified IP - (g) If there exists a column called 'proxy', force the gatekeeper to enable/disable (depends on the 'proxy' column value) RTP proxy for this call
+If the request is authenticated successfully, remaining columns are examined: - (a) If there exists a column called 'billingmode', set a billing mode associated with the endpoint (0 - credit, - (b) 0 debit) - (c) If there exists a column called 'creditamount', set account balance associated with the endpoint (this is an arbitrary string) - (d) If there exists a column called 'credittime', use its integer value to set call duration limit - (e) If there exists a column called 'redirectnumber', replace the original destination number with this one - (f) If there exists a column called 'redirectip', force the call to be sent to the specified IP (one can put multiple destinations separated by a semicolon) - (g) If there exists a column called 'proxy', force the gatekeeper to enable/disable (depends on the 'proxy' column value) RTP proxy for this call